Salahudin77/PromoSenceProject/README.md

 # PromoSenceProject
-This is a project for the course project and project methods(II302).
+This is a project for the course project and project methods(II302) at KTH.